Arrhenius equation: Modified Arrhenius equation

 where β is a dimensionless number of order 1.
 This is typically regarded as a purely empirical correction or fudge factor to make the model fit the data, but can have theoretical meaning, for example showing the presence of a range of activation energies or in special cases like the Mott variable range hopping.

-Theoretical interpretation of the equation
+Theoretical interpretation

 Arrhenius's concept of activation energy

 Arrhenius argued that for reactants to transform into products, they must first acquire a minimum amount of energy, called the activation energy Ea.
 At an absolute temperature T, the fraction of molecules that have a kinetic energy greater than Ea can be calculated from statistical mechanics.
 The concept of activation energy explains the exponential nature of the relationship, and in one way or another, it is present in all kinetic theories.